-From the desk of Mrs. Harper: CONTACT ME
+From the desk of Lisa Harper, RN: CONTACT ME

 During the year, your child will be sent to the nurse in case of illness or accident.
 You, or the person you name, will be notified if your child must be sent home and it will be up to you to get medical attention.
 If the emergency is so great that the child must be taken immediately from school for medical attention, you will be notified as soon as possible.